-I’ve since come to the realization that my kids prefer a soft gingerbread cookie over a hard gingerbread house when it comes to snack-time anyway.
-Which is probably why we rarely ever eat the actual gingerbread house.
-So why the heck am I spending hours making one from scratch?
+So why the heck was I spending hours making them from scratch?
 The real fun of gingerbread houses is in the decoration anyway!
 And stealing little pieces of candy while you are executing your design, right?
-So this year, I used a “cheat”… a plastic gingerbread house!